freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/howto-release.md

 ### Deploy FREME NER

-1. Make a backup of the MySQL database.
+#### 1. Backup MySQL database.

 I usually do this using MySQL workbench.
 Make sure to backup both structure and data.

-2. Download the release tag of the FREME package and create the package:
+#### 2. Download the release tag of the FREME package and create the package:

 ```
 git clone https://github.com/freme-project/freme-packages